mackyrenney/Forced-Circulation-Evaporator-LQI-MPC/README.md

 **Process Model**
 ---
-The evaporator process model consists of a dynamic nonlinear system of equations relating state variables, Outlet Concentration X2, Evaporator Level L2, and Pressure P2 with energy and mass algebraic equations.
+The evaporator process model consists of a dynamic nonlinear system of equations relating state variables, Outlet Concentration X2, Separator Level L2, and Pressure P2 with energy and mass algebraic equations.
 The control objective is to maintain stable operation by regulating the product concentration, separator level, and pressure, while ensuring reasonable control throttling, constraint conditions and consistent product quality.